Sun for Future - Biodiv Solar Parks on Farmland

 There is a demonstrable link between climate change and biodiversity loss, as IPCC and IPBES jointly emphasise.
 Climate events upset natural environments and threaten many plant and animal species with extinction.

 E.O.
 Wilson proposes to put "Half Earth" under conservation.
 For the One Planet Movement, one third is enough.
 This study by the Federal Environment Agency says:

-At least 15-20% ecological priority areas (EFAs) in the agricultural landscape are necessary to achieve the national goals for the protection and promotion of biodiversity in the agricultural landscape.
+At least 15-20% high-value ecological priority areas (EFAs) in the agricultural landscape are necessary to achieve the national goals for the protection and promotion of biodiversity in the agricultural landscape.
 This corresponds to 2.5 to 3.3 million hectares of agricultural land.